windmaomao/kingslanding/README.md

 ## Installation

-npm install --save mongoose-restify-server
+npm install --save kingslanding

 ## Test

 mocha -w controller.test.js

-Currently you can not launch all tests, ex. mocha -w.
+Currently you can not launch all tests.
 There's a issue launching the server again with different configuration settings.

 ## Usage